 In a similar fashion, the forex includes many international markets, thus creating a 24-hour trading day.
 However, instead of optimal periods being exclusive to a traditional open or close, the premium times to trade forex often occur during "overlap."
 Overlap takes place when two global trading sessions coincide, increasing the number of market participants.
 As a result, market liquidity and pricing fluctuations more readily increase.

-Listed below are the overlapping time periods in forex:
+Listed below are the overlapping time periods in forex with time indicated per UTC:

 Identifying the optimal time in which to enter or exit a given market is a trader-specific exercise.
 While periods of enhanced liquidity and volatility may be desirable for some traders, others may see an abundance of risk.
 An individual's capital resources, risk tolerance and style are considerations that must be taken into account when deciding on the best time of day to trade.